 Mindfulness and Mental Clarity

-Skiing/snowboarding require you to be present at the moment.
-You need to be aware of your surroundings, focus on your movements, and make quick decisions.
+Skiing/snowboarding require you to be present in the moment.
+You need to be aware of your surroundings, focus on your movements and make quick decisions.
 This immersion in the activity promotes mindfulness, which can help clear your mind and improve mental clarity.
 Regular practice can enhance your ability to stay focused in other areas of life as well.

 Increased Confidence and Self-Esteem